 Caput Succedaneum in a Newborn

 Ever heard of a “cone-headed” baby?
 It sounds like something out of a movie, or a parent’s nightmares.
 But caput succedaneum is actually a common condition that occurs in babies after they’re born, to varying degrees.
-It’s when a newborn’s scalp swells because of the pressure on it that can occur during vertex (head-first) delivery.
+It’s when a newborn’s scalp swells because of the prolonged pressure on it that can occur during vertex (head-first) delivery.

 More often than not, this slight malformation resolves on its own shortly after birth.
-But in some cases it’s a tell-tale sign that a baby is suffering from a serious internal head injury.
+But in some cases, it’s a tell-tale sign that a baby is suffering from a serious internal head injury.

 Worse still, medical malpractice may be to blame.
 If you believe your baby is a victim of caput succedaneum caused by medical malpractice, contact Hampton & King to discuss your case.

-Caput Succedaneum Description & Causes
+Caput Succedaneum Symptoms, Description & Causes

-As the baby’s head passes through the birth canal during vaginal delivery, it is subjected to pressure.
+Caput succedaneum is usually the result of excess pressure on the infant’s head during birth.
 Because this pressure is focused on the top of the head, a baby’s skull may appear slightly cone-shaped.
 This is because an infant’s immature skull bones have not yet fused together.

 Is Caput Succedaneum Dangerous?

+As far as birth injuries go, it’s usually not too bad.
 In most cases, caput succedaneum disappears a few days after birth.
 But sometimes it’s an indication of something far more serious than a temporarily odd-shaped skull.
 This is especially true when the swelling is very pronounced.

 What causes a higher grade of swelling?
 Two words: birth trauma.
 The more trauma that occurs during natural delivery, the higher the probability of swelling and bruising.